zangGallery/contracts/analysis/attacks.md

 ### zang

-Since zang's owner is also the owner of the zang commission account, everything that can be achieved by rejecting Ether can also be achieved by simply pausing the Marketplace contract.
-In other words, a Platform Freeze attack allows the attacker to execute a Sale Denial attack.
+If the zang's commission account refuses to accept Ether, every sale fails.

-The only interesting case is when the zang commission account gets compromised (e.g. private key leak) but zang's owner's account doesn't.
-In such case, the attacker could block all sales, leading to a Platform Freeze attack.
+Therefore a Sale Denial attack performed by zang's commission account is equivalent to a Platform Freeze.

 ### Seller